 These past three months have been the most stressful, anxiety-ridden time of my entire life.
 I uprooted my life and moved abroad: a new job, a new home, a new life.
 It has been amazing in so many aspects, but there are still many challenges.

-I have been feeling worthless, undeserving, inadequate, incompetent, hopeless, helpless.
+I’ve been feeling worthless, undeserving, inadequate, incompetent, hopeless, and helpless.
 At first, these thoughts crept in slowly.
 But soon, they began to swell in my brain like a reckless tidal wave, sweeping everything good out to sea — far away, unreachable.
 They surge stronger than me.
 I think, I am not good enough.
 I’ve taken on too much.
 I don’t have the skills or experience or charisma necessary for the job.
 I don’t have time.

 Self-care has seemed literally impossible.